 Brock Laborde - Producer

-Brock LaBorde has written and produced original TV & digital content for brands like Comedy Central, Machinima, Intel, AT&T, and Mattel.
-His most recent award-winning film, Air Sex: The Movie, is a documentary about the Air Sex Championships, and will become a TV series in the coming months.
+Brock LaBorde has written and produced original TV & digital content for brands like Machinima, Comedy Central, MTV, Intel, AT&T, and Mattel.
+Two of those projects starred cult film icon Tommy Wiseau, if that tells you anything about what Brock finds entertaining and important.
 He’s also penned two books and a healthy pile of features and pilots.
-Brock also owns and operates The New Movement, a duo of critically-acclaimed improv theaters in Austin and New Orleans, cultivating an ever-growing army of comedic talent.
 He produces shows, festivals, tours, videos, and pretty much whatever else needs producing.

 THERESA NAVARRO - ASSOCIATE PRODUCER